 - Which is even funnier because it's not correct.
 They're "adhesive bandages", not "adhesive strips".
 An adhesive strip would just be a piece of tape.

 - Played in South Park.
 The Sega Dreamcast and Nintendo Wii have both appeared on episodes.
 Each console was mentioned repeatedly with its manufacturer's name, where a normal person would just say "Dreamcast" or "Wii".

-- Another time Bart lamented finding Otto in a dumpster, whereupon he corrected him.
+- On time in The Simpsons, Bart lamented finding Otto in a dumpster, whereupon he corrected him.
 "Dumpster brand trash bins are top of the LINE!
 This is just a Trash Co waste disposal unit."
 There really is such a brand (or was).

-- Americans (and Britons) seem to be under the impression that Speedo is the name of the style of men's undergarments/swimming clothes that basically cover the genitals, buttocks and little else.
+- Americans (and Britons) use the term Speedo for the style of men's undergarments/swimming clothes that basically cover the genitals, buttocks and little else.
 Speedo is the name of the Australian company that makes such items of swimwear.
-We call the items "bathers", "undies" or "Budgie smugglers".
-"Budgie Smuggler" is the dirtier one, and slightly offensive to some people.
+Australians call the items "bathers", "undies" or "budgie smugglers".
+"Budgie smugglers" is the dirtier term, and slightly offensive to some people.
 It comes from the fact that, wearing one, it looks like you're smuggling a small bird in your underwear.

 - Although Onesies is a trademark of Gerber, it has become a generic term (at least, in America) for the little shirt-thingies worn by babies.
 Gerber was/is not pleased.